Official Name: Republic of Indonesia

 In 1945, Indonesia gained independence from the Netherlands and Japan, which had occupied the country from 1942.
 Indonesia’s constitution embodies five principles, called Pancasila: monotheism, humanitarianism, national unity, representative democracy by consensus, and social justice.
 The constitution provides for separation of executive, legislative and judicial power.

-- Executive Branch: Chief of State and Head of Government: President Susilo Bambang Yudhoyono; Vice President: Boediono; cabinet; Elections: president and vice president elected for five-year terms by direct vote of the citizenry
+Executive Branch: Chief of State and Head of Government: President Joko WIDODO (Since 20 October 2014); Vice President: Jusef KALLA; cabinet; Elections: president and vice president elected for five-year terms by direct vote of the citizenry

 - Judicial Branch: Supreme Court or Mahkamah Agung (51 judges divided into 8 chambers); Constitutional Court (consists of 9 judges); subordinate courts: High Courts of Appeal, district courts, religious courts